kyle-lyk/asg-ADS/README.md

 ## Aid Distribution System Cyberjaya
-Aid Distribution System built with JavaFX with MVC and Singleton Design Pattern.
+Aid Distribution System built with JavaFX along with MVC and Singleton Design Pattern.

 ## How to Run
 - Clone the repo `$ git clone .`